citp/privacy-policy-historical/e/ex/exp/explosm.net.md

-> *The following text is extracted and transformed from the explosm.net privacy policy that was archived on 2005-12-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051227042102id_/http%3A//www.explosm.net/privacy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the explosm.net privacy policy that was archived on 2006-06-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060615200932id_/http%3A//www.explosm.net/privacy) for the most accurate reproduction.*

 # Explosm.net - Flash Animations, Daily Comics, and more!

 ##  Privacy Statement for Explosm

-**Newgrounds** has created this privacy statement in order to demonstrate our firm commitment to privacy.
+**Explosm** has created this privacy statement in order to demonstrate our firm commitment to privacy.
 The following discloses the information gathering and dissemination practices for this Web site: [ Explosm ](http://www.explosm.net/)

 ####  Information Automatically Logged